Chick-fil-A: Puerto Rico

 Chick-fil-A opened its first location in Puerto Rico in 2022 and by 2024 had expanded to seven restaurants, with the plan for up to 25 locations by 2030.
 The unique menu includes coffee 100% grown and roasted in Puerto Rico.

 Expansion to Asia and Europe

 Chick-fil-A CEO Andrew Cathy announced in March 2023 that it planned to open restaurants in Asia and Europe by 2026, and was set to expand to five overseas markets by 2030.
 The Wall Street Journal reported that it was seeking countries with "stable economies, dense populations, and a demand for chicken".

 Singapore

 Chick-fil-A opened a pop-up restaurant at Esplanade Mall for three days from June 26 through 28, 2024, being the first Asian country to host a Chick-fil-A pop-up.
 On October 17, 2024, Chick-fil-A officially announced it would be opening in Singapore in late 2025, making the first Asian country to open the brand, and would be investing US$75 million into its first restaurant in the country for 10 years.

-Planned locations

-Chick-fil-A has announced plans to open stores in both the UK and Singapore in late 2025.
+The restaurant opened on December 11, 2025.